BUCK-LCO-NCI/DivProt/README.md

 ### Step 3.
 Run the pre_procesing.py script to take the Porter5 output and produce what I'm calling "fastqish" files.

-They're basically fastq files:
-(but they don't contain the line numbers I've included here)
+They're basically fastq files (but they don't contain the line numbers I've included here):

 >1. @Arowana_adomavirus_LT | 14901:17525 Reverse
 >2.
 CCCHHHHHHHHHHHHHCCCCCCCCHHHHHHHHHHHHHHHHHCCCCCCCCCHHHHHHHHHHHHHHHHCCCC